AdaCore/training_material/courses/rust_essentials/050_tuples_and_arrays/01_arrays.rst

 **Initialization**

-* Can be assigned values either using *array literals*:
+* Can be assigned values either using *array literals*

 .. code:: rust